 The Sandusky scandal brings this fact home in all-too-vivid detail.

-Philadelphia child abuse attorneys at Ross Feller Casey, LLP have successfully litigated a wide variety of child sexual abuse and related lawsuits.
+Philadelphia child abuse attorneys at Ross Feller Casey have successfully litigated a wide variety of child sexual abuse and related lawsuits.

 Feller is currently litigating a case where physicians failed to report suspected abuse resulting in a young child suffering a devastating brain injury.
 He also successfully handled a case in which a young woman was raped outside a tavern.